-As for dimensions, this one is said to have a width of about 163m and a height of 21m.
+As for dimensions, the Pearl Shoal Waterfall was said to have a width of about 163m and a height of 21m.
 But on a clear day, it was said that we might have been able to see this waterfall with the backdrop of stunning alpine mountains.
-And in Autumn, we probably would've enjoyed the place even more when the leaves change color and provide even more color in the scenery.
-And as you can see from the photos on this page, neither of these things happened, but perhaps that means we have an excuse to come back here under more optimal conditions.
+And in Autumn, we probably would've enjoyed the place even more when the leaves would change color and provide even more contrasting colors to the scenery.
+Unfortunately as you can see from the photos on this page, neither of these things happened, but perhaps that means Julie and I have an excuse to come back here under more optimal circumstances.

-In any case, we definitely spent a good deal of time on the well-established boardwalk amongst the very colorful Five Flower Lake (or was it Five Colored Lake, Multi-colored Lake, or Peacock Lake?).
+In any case, we definitely spent a good deal of time on the well-established boardwalk amongst the very colorful Five Flower Lake (which also goes by the names Multi-colored Lake or Peacock Lake).
 That lake gave us plenty of photo opportunities as the water was a very colorful and clear blue with submerged calcified trees within its depths and snowy mountains rising in the background.

 Directions: You can think of the Jiuzhaigou Nature Reserve's road system like a backwards "h" where the Nuorilang Waterfall and tourist center is right at the joint of the backwards "h".
 Our guide made sure we were on the bus that took the road to the west of the visitor center going past the Mirror Lake.

 Unless you have money to burn to take one of the private transport options, you're probably going to do what we did and join the crowds by taking one of the shuttle buses that transport you to most of the designated stops within the park.